kirandash/django/blog/readme.md

     - Search for Login component.
 On right side we can see all the props being passed to login component.
     - Change loading to true from false and we will be able to see the Loader.
 4. Also we will change articles path in routes.js and Aritcle.js to /articles/articleID
+5. dispatch authLogin from login component.
+    - Note: right now login API is not created in backend yet.
+So it will throw 404 error.
+We will create that later.